Music Video Contest

 Well, read on for more details!

 The Tennessee Jump$tart Personal Finance Music Video Contest is designed to give Tennessee students in grades K-12 the opportunity to use their creativity to share their personal finance knowledge through music.
 Contest entrants will record a music video in which they will share a personal finance focused message.
+Click the links below to view last year’s winners.

 - Create a song about personal finance